turnschuhmann2/chat-with-me/README.md

 - [ ] Add image avatars using file host
 - [ ] Add responses with images
 - [ ] Add option to change your avatar
-- [ ] Add Scroll Container to chat
+- [x] Add Scroll Container to chat
 - [ ] Add more prompts & responses
+- [ ] Add page where user can create his own chat bots and change prompts and responses (user auth necessary)
+- [x] Implement redesign